-I love working in video production because it can take you all over the world, and it reveals people, places and things that you wouldn’t normally see.
+I love running a video production and content creation company because it can take you all over the world, and it reveals people, places and things that you wouldn’t normally see.
 There is no greater truth to that than covering Global Diving & Salvage as they provided recovery efforts after Hurricane Michael devastated the Florida Panhandle.

 We’re jovial guys.
 We enjoy our shoots.
 We get to do video production for a living, and it’s truly the best job in the world.
 With that said, we were speechless as we drove through Mexico Beach.
-Homes were ripped off their foundations and trees were snapped in half – not blown over – the trunks were seriously snapped like twigs.
+Homes were ripped off their foundations and trees were snapped in half.
+Not just blown over – the trunks were seriously snapped like twigs.
 As Katie Stewart of Global Diving & Salvage said in our interview, “It looks like a bomb went off.”

-That was the devastating side of the story, but the uplifting part about the video was the recovery efforts by Global Diving & Salvage.
+That is the devastating side of the story, but the uplifting part is the recovery efforts by Global Diving & Salvage.
 They were on-site in Florida just weeks after Hurricane Michael hit and they spent months helping to clean up the area.

 During a hurricane, vessels of all kinds are blown around waterways or ashore.
 Global Diving & Salvage was hired by the Coast Guard to be the main contractor for what is called Emergency Support Function #10.
 In the simplest terms, Global removed oil and hazardous material off the vessels and then took away them from their wayward locations.
 This is no easy task; we are talking about hundreds and hundreds of vessels.

 Take a look at the video we put together for Global Diving & Salvage to better understand the incredible work they do following hurricanes: